JasonDeving/responsive_emails/README.md

 <h1>These are just Responsive Email</h1>
-<p>There is no warrany for these emails.
+<p>There is no warranty for these emails.
 They are just sample emailers.
-Please use inline the css to emailers.</p>
+Please use an inline the CSS when your email, they have not been inlined.</p>

 Check out My website:
 <a href="http://jasonchan.website">jasonchan.website</a>